Wedding of Princess Elizabeth and Philip Mountbatten: Bridal party

-Princess Elizabeth was attended by eight bridesmaids: Princess Margaret (her younger sister), Princess Alexandra of Kent (her first cousin), Lady Caroline Montagu-Douglas-Scott (daughter of the Duke of Buccleuch), Lady Mary Cambridge (her second cousin), Lady Elizabeth Lambart (daughter of the Earl of Cavan), Lady Pamela Mountbatten (Philip's first cousin), Margaret Elphinstone (her first cousin), and Diana Bowes-Lyon (her first cousin).
+Princess Elizabeth was attended by eight bridesmaids: Princess Margaret (her younger sister), Princess Alexandra of Kent (her first cousin), Lady Caroline Montagu-Douglas-Scott (daughter of the Duke of Buccleuch and niece of the Duchess of Gloucester), Lady Mary Cambridge (her second cousin), Lady Elizabeth Lambart (daughter of the Earl of Cavan), Lady Pamela Mountbatten (Philip's first cousin), Margaret Elphinstone (her first cousin), and Diana Bowes-Lyon (her first cousin).
 Her cousins Prince William of Gloucester and Prince Michael of Kent served as page boys.
 The bridesmaids wore wreaths "in their hair of miniature white sheaves, Lilies and London Pride, modelled in white satin and silver lame", while the pages wore Royal Stewart tartan kilts.

 The best man was the Marquess of Milford Haven, the groom's maternal first cousin.
 The Marquess was a grandson of Prince Louis of Battenberg and Princess Victoria of Hesse and by Rhine; and a great-great-grandson of Queen Victoria.

 Wedding attire

 For her wedding dress, Elizabeth still required ration coupons to buy the material for her gown, designed by Norman Hartnell.
 The dress was "a duchesse satin bridal gown with motifs of star lilies and orange blossoms."
 Elizabeth's wedding shoes were made out of satin and were trimmed with silver and seed pearl.
 Elizabeth did her own makeup for the wedding.
 Her wedding bouquet was prepared by the florist M. H. Longman, and consisted of "white orchids with a sprig of myrtle".
 The myrtle was taken from "the bush grown from the original myrtle in Queen Victoria's wedding bouquet".
 The bouquet was returned to the abbey the day after the service to be laid on the tomb of the Unknown Warrior, following a tradition started by Elizabeth's mother at her wedding in 1923.

 On the morning of her wedding, as Princess Elizabeth was dressing at Buckingham Palace before leaving for Westminster Abbey, her tiara snapped.
 The court jeweller, who was standing by in case of emergency, was rushed to his work room by a police escort.
 Queen Elizabeth reassured her daughter that it would be fixed in time, and it was.
 Elizabeth's father gave her a pair of pearl necklaces, which had belonged to Queen Anne and Queen Caroline, as a wedding present.
 Her diamond and pearl cluster earrings were also family heirlooms, passed down from Princess Mary to Queen Mary's mother the Duchess of Teck.
 On her wedding day, Elizabeth realised that she had left her pearls at St James's Palace.
 Her private secretary, Jock Colville, was asked to go and retrieve them.
 He was able to get the pearls to the princess in time for her portrait in the Music Room of Buckingham Palace.

-Philip wore his naval uniform, which was adorned with his medals and the star emblem of a Knight of the Most Noble Order of the Garter.
+As a lieutenant in the Royal Navy, Philip wore his dress uniform which was adorned with his medal ribbons and the star emblems of the Order of the Garter and Order of the Redeemer.
 He also carried a ceremonial sword, with which he later cut the wedding cake.